 The evidence presented in this review is generally considered to be of moderate quality.
 Most of the studies did not clearly explain how they decided which people would receive the combined inhaler and which would receive placebo, and this is an important part of a well-conducted study.
 Also, more people receiving placebo dropped out of the trials than those receiving a combined inhaler.
 This often happened because of exacerbations of COPD.
 This means that by the end of the trial, the groups might have been unbalanced, and this could affect the accuracy of the results.

 Combined inhaler therapy led to around a quarter fewer COPD exacerbations than were seen with placebo.
 A significant reduction in all-cause mortality was noted, but this outcome was dominated by one trial (TORCH), emphasising the need for further trials of longer duration.
+Furthermore, we note there has been some debate about the appropriateness of the analysis conducted in the TORCH trial (see Feeback).
 Increased risk of pneumonia is a concern; however, this did not translate into increased exacerbations, hospitalisations or deaths.
 Current evidence does not suggest any major differences between inhalers in terms of effects, but nor is the evidence strong enough to demonstrate that all are equivalent.
+Importantly, we cannot comment on the relative contribution of the individual components of combined therapy to the effects identified, as this review presents only the pair-wise comparison between combined therapy and placebo.
 To permit firmer conclusions about the effects of combined therapy, more data are needed, particularly in relation to the profile of adverse events and benefits in relation to different formulations and doses of inhaled ICS.
 Head-to-head comparisons are necessary to determine whether one combined inhaler is better than the others.

 Both long-acting beta2-agonists (LABA) and inhaled corticosteroids (ICS) have been recommended in guidelines for the treatment of chronic obstructive pulmonary disease (COPD).
 Their coadministration in a combination inhaler may facilitate adherence to medication regimens and improve efficacy.